 3. You’re Doing the Same Workout Repeatedly

 How long have you been going through the same workout routine?
-We can get comfortable with what we’re doing, but the problem is that the more you do the same types of workouts, the more your body will adapt, and the fewer results you’ll see.
+We can get comfortable with what we’re doing, but the problem is that the more you do the same types of workouts.
+The more your body will adapt, and the fewer results you’ll see.
 This can be one of the 7 reasons your workouts aren’t working.

 Even small changes can make a big difference, so don’t feel like you have to do an overhaul of your fitness routine.
 Do something that makes your workout a little harder for a few days, which should be enough for you to start seeing results again.